-National Weather Service Cooperative Observers volunteer their time to record and report weather observations on a daily basis.
-They observe daily maximum and minimum temperatures, rainfall, snowfall, and snow depth.
+This interactive map contains data from National Weather Service Cooperative Observers, who volunteer their time to record and report weather observations on a daily basis, as part of a federal climate observing program that serves as the backbone of the nation's climate information systems.
+These observers record daily maximum and minimum temperatures, rainfall, snowfall, and snow depth.
 Their measurements summarize 24-hour periods ending at an observation time convenient for the volunteer, most often 7:00 AM or 8:00 AM.
 The data are used to support National Weather Service weather and hydrological forecasts and warnings, and to build the nation's climate record.

 In addition, the National Weather Service and the Federal Aviation Administration operate automated weather stations at many of the nation's airports.
 Data from these stations are augmented by on-site manual observations for those elements difficult to measure by automation (snowfall, snow depth).